Own-Data-Privateer/hoardy-web/tool/README.md

 When you use [the `Hoardy-Web` extension](../extension/) together with [`hoardy-web-sas` archiving server](../simple_server/), the latter writes [`WRR` dumps the extension generates](../doc/data-on-disk.md) into separate `.wrr` files (aka "`WRR` files") in its dumping directory.
 No further actions to use that data are required.

-The situation is similar if you instead use the `Hoardy-Web` extension with "Export via `saveAs`" option enabled but `saveAs`-bundling option disabled (max bundle size set to zero).
+The situation is similar if you instead use the `Hoardy-Web` extension with `Export via 'saveAs'` option enabled but `Export via 'saveAs' > Bundle dumps` option disabled.
 The only difference is that `WRR` files will be put into `~/Downloads` or similar.

 ```bash